Albalad Souk, Jeddah

 The fee obliges expats to pay a monthly fee of SR 400 per month for every dependent under their sponsorship.
 The high costs have forced many expatriates to either send their families back to their countries of origin or significantly reduce their monthly expenses – measures which have both contributed drastically to the drop in consumption.

 Additionally, the added burden of the expat tax for the private sector has been difficult for these businesses to bear.
 In 2018, as part of a strategy to reduce Saudi unemployment, the government stipulated that companies which employ more foreign nationals than Saudi nationals will pay a monthly fee of SR400 (USD 106) per foreign employee.
-Those that employ an equal number of or fewer foreigners than Saudis pay SR 700 (USD 180) per non-Saudi employee.
+This fee is now set at SR800 (USD 213) per non-Saudi employee.
+And even those who employ an equal number of or fewer foreigners than Saudis must still pay a high monthly fee of SR 700 (USD 180) per non-Saudi employee.

 “I don’t have a problem with hiring a Saudi or a non-Saudi, of course,” says Khan, who is from Pakistan, before he explains how the policy is impacting his business.
 “We are all humans – why would I have a problem with what nationality my employee is?
 As long as they do their job and are respectful to the customers and everyone else around them – that is my only concern.”